Dine in, takeout, curbside, delivery and other restaurant options

 Upper Crust Pizza, 329 Old Santa Fe Trail, 505-982-0000, uppercrustpizza.com.
 Indoor dining 11 a.m.-10 p.m. daily.
 To-go orders and delivery available.

 Vinaigrette, 709 Don Cubero Alley, 505-820-9205, moderngeneralfeedandseed.square.site.
 Open 10 a.m-7 p.m Monday-Saturday.
 Takeout and delivery within a 3-mile radius.
-Beverages to go, including juices, smoothies, health shots, and coffee.
 Order online or call, including preorders for the following day.
 Carryout orders are available for pick-up at Vinaigrette.

 Walter Burke Catering, 1209 Calle de Comercio, 505-473-9600, walterburkecatering.com.
-Special menu for large and individual servings and prices posted online.
+Special menu for large and individual servings.
+Prices posted online.
 Call in order by noon for same-day curbside pick-up or delivery, 10 a.m.-2 p.m.
 Monday-Friday.

 Whole Hog, 320 S. Guadalupe St., 505-474-3375, wholehogcafenm.com.
 Indoor dining 11 a.m.-7:30 p.m. daily.
 Delivery by Dashing Delivery.